-Become part of a rich tradition of cultural expression and explore the techniques, history and tikanga associated with toi (the arts).
+Become part of a rich tradition of cultural expression and explore the techniques, history and tikanga associated with ngā toi (Māori art).

 Depending on your location you may have the option of mahi raranga, whatu, tāniko, tukutuku or working with different fibres.

-You'll learn various toi techniques and practices through a number of project-based tasks.
+You'll learn various toi (art) techniques and practices through a number of project-based tasks.
 These projects will teach you the creative processes involved to complete your work and the planning skills to manage your time.
-If you've always wanted to learn how to weave, this qualification is a great place to start.
+If you've always wanted to learn how to weave, this programme is a great place to start.

 You'll be able to apply to enrol in our Level 5 programme, Toi Paematua - Diploma in Māori and Indigenous Art (Ngā Mahi ā Te Whare Pora).I want to use my qualification